How to Teach Struggling Readers

 Whether you are teaching a beginning or struggling reader, start here.
 Teach one vowel and a few consonants at a time.
 I start with a, s, m, t and c.
 Once students have memorized the sounds for these letters we start blending two and three letters to read words.
 When my students are reading three-letter words easily we move on to reading a few short phrases and sentences.
 Then it is time to teach another set of sounds.
 Take as much time as your child needs and only move onto the next step when they are reading easily and accurately.

 Be patient and practice a few minutes each day.
+Teach, model, have patience, and provide plenty of practice time.

 Teach a Few Letter Sounds